doggedwings/Cube-Solver-Robot/README.md

 1. Color Detection That Actually Works

 Red and orange kept getting confused with fixed HSV thresholds.
-The fix was calibrating against the specific cube and lighting: white is detected by saturation (cutoff set between calibrated white and the least saturated color), and every other sticker is classified by circular hue distance to the calibrated reference hues.
-This correctly handles red wrapping around 0/180 in HSV, which finally separated red from orange reliably. (more detail in journal)
+The fix was calibrating against the specific cube and lighting: white is detected by saturation (cutoff set between calibrated white and the least saturated colour), and every other sticker is classified by circular hue distance to the calibrated reference hues.
+This correctly handles red wrapping around 0/180 in HSV, which finally separated red from orange reliably.

 2. 6 Motor Coordination Over Serial

 The ESP32 receives a full move sequence (e.g. R U2 D' B D' L2 F') as one string over Serial, parses it move by move, and executes each one including double turns and inverses by reversing direction or doubling the step count.
-Each motor also has its own tunable step count since print tolerances varied slightly across the 6 couplers. (more detail in journal)
+Each motor also has its own tunable step count since print tolerances varied slightly across the 6 couplers.

 3. The Coupler Design (4 Iterations Deep)

 Connecting a 5mm D shaft motor to a Rubik's cube center cap was harder than expected.
 The final design is a hex peg that seats into the center cap hole, with a D bore and set screw on the motor side.
-It took 4 print iterations since PETG shrinks about 0.1 to 0.2mm from the CAD dimensions, so each version had to compensate to get a snug fit. (more detail in journal)
+It took 4 print iterations since PETG shrinks about 0.1 to 0.2mm from the CAD dimensions, so each version had to compensate to get a snug fit.

 4. Phone Camera Over HTTPS

-Browsers block camera access on non-HTTPS connections, so the Flask app runs with an ad hoc SSL context, letting the phone connect over the local network and stream camera frames to the server for processing. (more detail in journal)
+Browsers block camera access on non-HTTPS connections, so the Flask app runs with an ad hoc SSL context, letting the phone connect over the local network and stream camera frames to the server for processing.

 ## Schematic